 Traditional Highland Music

 Nothing better to enjoy your dram with than an evening of traditional Highland music and maybe even dance!
 You will find some fantastic music venues in the city of Inverness that have regular live music for you to enjoy, some may even break out into a ceilidh on a good night.
-Hootananny's, The Highlander Bar and MacGregor's Bar, all located on Church street in Inverness have live music sessions to enjoy regularly throughout the week.
+At MacGregor's Bar, you can experience the world famous Sunday sessions, and throughout the summer, the Highland malt whisky experience that dives deep into history, song and stories.

 The nearby Eden Court is another popular venue for an evening out, with music, theatre and cinema events taking place most nights of the week.